ccaprani/genassign/README.md

 * `-f` folder mask

-The masks are based on the columns numnber in the worksheet, and constructed using `#d` as field variables for the column number, where d is 1-9.
-An example is `'File_#2_#3'` in which the data in columns 2 and 3 (using 1-base numbering) is subsituted for the file or folder name.
+The masks are based on the columns number in the worksheet, and constructed using `#d` as field variables for the column number, where d is 1-9.
+An example is `'File_#2_#3'` in which the data in columns 2 and 3 (using 1-base numbering) is substituted for the file or folder name.

 An important restriction in this mode is that the column names, which are the keys to be used in the LaTeX template, do not contain spaces, hyphens